poojasanwal/poojasanwal/README.md

 <!-- <h3 align="center">A self-taught frontend developer from India.</h3> -->

 <ul>
-<li>Hi, I'm Pooja Sanwal!</li>
+<li>Hi, I'm Pooja Sanwal - a community manager/advocate.</li>
-<li>I am a community manager/advocate with experience  in online program management and in-person events.</li>
 <li>We are moving towards a community-led startup world and I help organizations build exactly that.
 The best product won't win.
 The product with the most engaged community will. </li>
-<li> I love to take initiative and I work best in an autonomous environment where I can be a self-starter. </li>
+<li> I love to take initiative and work best in a semi-autonomous environment where I can be a self-starter. </li>
 <li>I love to work with people, connect with them, collaborate and create an impact bigger than myself. </li>
 <li>I have many intersectional interests like Product management, design, community marketing, content creation etc</li>
-<li>Feel free to reach out to me on Twitter or LinkedIn!</li>
+<li>Feel free to reach out to me on Twitter or LinkedIn.</li>
 </ul>

 <p align="left"><img src="https://komarev.com/ghpvc/?username=poojasanwal&label=Profile%20views&color=0e75b6&style=flat" alt="poojasanwal" /> </p>